 The Clairmont Center, built in 1992, is the primary building for the Music Department.
 Located in the center of campus and connected to the Miller Center and Arno Gustin Hall, the Clairmont Center houses rehearsal and performance halls, faculty offices and studios, and classrooms, as R.M.
-Heskett Hall and Benet Chapel, dedicated to the memory of former U-Mary chaplain, Fr.
+Heskett Hall and Benet Chapel, dedicated to the memory of former University of Mary Chaplain, Fr.
 Blaine Cook.

 Located in the Clairmont Center, the rehearsal room, the recital hall, three music classrooms, five Wenger practice modules, three percussion rooms, and two piano studios with concert grands are open daily for student practice and music classes such as theory, aural skills, music appreciation, history, methods courses, conducting, and sacred music.

 The music technology lab in the Clairmont Center is open daily.
 Students may practice keyboard skills, compose music using Finale, edit audio tracks, explore music education software, and improve music theory and auditory skills with specialty software.
 Students also have access to recording studio equipment and software.

 Located in the Harold J. Miller Center, Arno Gustin Hall is a 350-seat lecture, rehearsal and performance space.
 Arno Gustin is used for a variety of events including concerts, plays, musicals, guest artist performances, and the U-Mary Jazz Festival.
 Fr.
 Arno Gustin, OSB, was the second president of the University of Mary.

 R.M.
 Heskett Hall is located in the Clairmont Center for Performing Arts.
 Heskett seats 150 people, and is primarily used by the Music Department for student and faculty recitals, department meetings, perform labs, as well as clinics and guest artist performances.